Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 ## Chat history

-Inflectra AI will store your chat history in your browser to allow you to look back at what you have done previously, up to 50 previous messages.
+Inflectra.ai will store your chat history in your browser to allow you to look back at what you have done previously, up to 50 previous messages.
 Because it is being stored in the browser, this history does not transfer across browsers or computers.

 ## Responsible AI Usage

 Please see [our page on responsible AI usage](https://www.inflectra.com/Company/Responsible-AI-Statement.aspx).
-Inflectra AI may refuse to fulfil any request which it deems to be inappropriate or potentially harmful.
+Inflectra.ai may refuse to fulfil any request which it deems to be inappropriate or potentially harmful.
 If you believe a reasonable request is being denied, please contact Inflectra technical support at [www.inflectra.com/support](https://www.inflectra.com/support).